-To date, we have successfully advanced MultiStem therapies into five clinical stage programs, which address areas of significant medical need and represent major commercial market opportunities.
-MultiStem cells have been evaluated as a potential treatment for heart attack patients in a completed Phase 1 clinical trial.
-We are preparing to initiate a Phase 2 clinical study late in 2014 for the administration of MultiStem cells to patients that have suffered a myocardial infarction.
+We are also in the process of initiating a Phase 2 clinical study for the administration of MultiStem cell therapy to patients that have suffered an acute myocardial infarction, or AMI.
 In 2013, we were awarded a grant from the National Institutes of Health for up to \$2.8 million to support funding this clinical program.
+Previously we completed a Phase 1 clinical trial involving administration of MultiStem cell therapy to patients that have suffered an AMI, and the results of this trial demonstrated consistent safety and encouraging evidence of therapeutic benefit among patients with severely compromised heart function.
+We are completing preparations for the launch of this study, which we anticipate will commence on the second quarter of 2015.

-Additionally, we have evaluated in a completed Phase 1 clinical study the potential for MultiStem therapy to prevent or reduce graft-versus-host disease, or GvHD, and other complications, and to provide supportive care to patients undergoing a hematopoietic stem cell transplant to treat leukemia or related conditions.
+Additionally, we evaluated in a completed Phase 1 clinical study the potential for MultiStem cell therapy to prevent or reduce graft-versus-host disease, or GvHD, and other complications, and to provide supportive care to patients undergoing a hematopoietic stem cell transplant to treat leukemia or related conditions.
 We are preparing to advance our GvHD program into the next phase of clinical development and have had several interactions with the United States Food and Drug Administration, or FDA, and similar international agencies regarding study design and the potential to accelerate the path to product approval.
-Based on current plans, we are preparing to start this Phase 2/3 study in 2014, but the initiation will depend on the progress in other clinical trials and the achievement of certain business development and financial objectives.
+Initiation of this trial will depend on the progress in other clinical trials and the achievement of certain business development and financial objectives.
 Our MultiStem therapy for GvHD has been designated an orphan drug by both the FDA and the European Medicines Agency, or EMA, which may provide market exclusivity and other substantial potential incentives and benefits.